hpfast/webmapping_for_beginners_wiki/Leaflet-step-2.md

 > **JS** *`var` stands for variable.
 Variables store data so that they can be used later on in the program.
 > Here the keyword `var` creates a new variable named `marker`.
 The value stored is a Leaflet marker which is immediatly added to our map.*

-:white_check_mark: Add another 4 markers. (friends, places you lived or visited?). **Note: give the `var` another name every time.** Example:
+ :arrow_forward: Add another 4 markers. (friends, places you lived or visited?). **Note: give the `var` another name every time.** Example:

 ``` js
 var brewery = L.marker([42.346868, -71.034396]).addTo(map);
 ```

-:white_check_mark: Provide the markers with a pop-up.
+ :arrow_forward: Provide the markers with a pop-up.
 For the Harpoon Brewery we add the following pop-up:

 ``` js
 var popup = "Write your pop up text here";